MQKGitHub/Offensive-Security-Intro/README.md

 ---

 ### 🗝️ Key Concepts
-- **Offensive Security**: Simulating hacker behaviour to find vulnerabilities ethically.
+- **Offensive Security** – Simulating hacker behaviour to ethically find vulnerabilities.
-- **Brute-Forcing**: Using tools like Gobuster to discover hidden paths on a website.
+- **Brute-Forcing** – Using tools like Gobuster to uncover hidden directories and files.
-- **Web App Enumeration**: Scanning for hidden admin pages that could be exploited.
+- **Web App Enumeration** – Scanning websites to locate admin panels or exploitable features.
-- **Thinking like an attacker**: Understanding how hackers discover unsecured features in applications.
+- **Attacker Mindset** – Learning how hackers approach and identify weaknesses in applications.

 ---